We've been featured in:

 If you have been injured at work, you may be able to make an accident at work claim.
 However, you must be able to meet the relevant eligibility criteria, which is:

-For example, if your employer failed to provide you with sufficient manual handling training, this could cause you to suffer a back injury while you are performing your lifting and carrying duties due to poor technique.
+For example, if your employer fails to provide you with sufficient manual handling training, you could suffer a back injury due to poor technique while performing your lifting and carrying duties.

 To see whether you may be eligible to make a claim for compensation for an injury at work, you can contact our friendly team of advisors today.